A History of Black Artists Using Performance Attire To Defy Rigid Gender Norms

 Mina La Voilée (Facebook)

-One of Genji hip-hop’s rising stars is Aminata Gaye, whose rap name Mina La Voilée is French for Mina the veiled one.
-On her song “Girl Power” she highlights the importance of women owning their lives and fighting against misogyny.
-She often uses the Wolof word “mun” to refer to women who allow men to dictate their lives; and touches on how women should always speak out collectively.
-She initially received backlash because being a “veiled women rapping” wasn’t seen as appropriate, but she says that’s not stopping her:
+"One of Genji hip-hop’s rising stars is Aminata Gaye, whose rap name, Mina La Voilée, is French for 'Mina the Veiled One.'
+In her song “Girl Power,” she highlights the importance of women owning their lives and fighting against misogyny.
+She often uses the Wolof word “mun” to refer to women who allow men to dictate their lives and touches on how women should always speak out collectively.
+She initially received backlash because being a 'veiled woman rapping' wasn’t seen as appropriate, but she says that’s not stopping her."

 In this area, as in so many others, women are not well represented or at least are subject to discrimination, to some form of violence.
 It is up to us to bring about a change and I share the view that the empowerment of women leads to gender equality but also to the eradication of poverty.

 However Black Muslim women rappers have not always been well received.
-In 2020, for example, Black Saudi Arabian rapper Ayasel Slay was heavily criticized and the subject of racist and sexist abuse online over her video for “Bint Mecca” (daughter of Mecca in Arabic).
+In 2020, for example, Black Saudi Arabian rapper Ayasel Slay was the subject of racist and sexist abuse online over her video for “Bint Mecca” (daughter of Mecca in Arabic).
 She was also threatened with arrest.
 As Dr Su’ad Abdul Khabeer states in her book “Muslim Cool: Race, Religion, and Hip-Hop In The United States,” Black Muslims are not always able to full participate and benefit from their cultures within the wider communities to which they belong because “the Black Muslim performing body is a tool that is appropriated for non-Black ends and through this…Black Muslim men (and women) are flattened into essential Black subjects.”

 Despite this, Miss Undastood thinks the game has changed for Black Muslim women rappers compared to when she first started in the early 2000s: